-At the high end, hearing aids can be really costly, but many people get satisfaction with midrange or budget hearing aids, and relatively cheap sound amplifiers can help people with mild hearing loss.
+At the high end, hearing aids can be costly, but many people get satisfaction with midrange or budget hearing aids, and relatively cheap sound amplifiers can help people with mild hearing loss.

-Costs vary but expect to pay around $150 to $225 for the evaluation, according to the University of Texas‘ Callier Center for Communication Disorders.
+What they recommend will depend in part on what type of hearing loss you have.
+Costs vary, but expect to pay around $150 to $225 for the evaluation, according to the University of Texas‘ Callier Center for Communication Disorders.

 - If you feel sales pressure, leave and shop elsewhere.

 - Look for hearing aids with trial periods of 30 to 60 days.

 - Find out how much money you’ll get back if you return the product during the trial period.

 - Get all promises and guarantees written into your purchase agreement.

 1. Shop online.
 If you are comfortable shopping online for something as individualized as a hearing aid, it can be a path to serious savings.

 In a major departure from tradition, many global manufacturers are now embracing direct-to-consumer online sales, according to AARP.
 That can help trim costs.

 2. Negotiate.
 If you are shopping in person, be sure to ask for a better deal.
 Nearly half of the 14% of Consumer Reports survey respondents who asked for a discount were successful.